AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 ## How Secure Testing works {#how-secure-testing-works}

-Most corporations run their Internet behind a firewall.
+Most corporations host their Internet services within a private network.
 Access to the Internet is possible through certain routes and typically through a limited range of public IP addresses.

-From your corporate network, you can figure out your public IP address using websites like [https://www.whatismyip.com](https://www.whatismyip.com/) or request this information from your corporate IT organization.
+From your corporate network, you can determine your public IP address using websites like [https://www.whatismyip.com](https://www.whatismyip.com/) or request this information from your corporate IT organization.

-With the Secure Testing, Adobe Dynamic Media Classic establishes a dedicated Image Server for staging environments or internal applications.
+With Secure Testing, Adobe Dynamic Media Classic establishes a dedicated Image Server for staging environments or internal applications.
 Any request to this server checks the origin IP address.
 If the incoming request is not within the approved list of IP addresses, a failure response is returned.
-The Adobe Dynamic Media Classic Company Administrator configures the approved list of IP addresses for their company's Secure Testing environment.
+The Adobe Dynamic Media Classic Company Administrator configures the approved list of IP addresses for the company's Secure Testing environment.

-Because the location of the original request must be confirmed, the traffic of the Secure Testing service is not routed through a content distribution network like public Dynamic Media Image Server traffic.
+Because the location of the original request must be confirmed, traffic for the Secure Testing service is not routed through a content distribution network like public Dynamic Media Image Server traffic.
 Requests to the Secure Testing service have a slightly higher latency compared to the public Dynamic Media Image Servers.

 Unpublished assets are immediately available from the Secure Testing services, without the need to publish.
-In this way, you can run a preview before assets are published to their public facing Image Server.
+In this way, you can run a preview before assets are published to their public-facing Image Server.

 >[!NOTE]
 >
 >Secure Testing services use the Catalog Server that is configured with an internal publish context.
 Therefore, if your company is configured to publish to Secure Testing, any uploaded assets in Adobe Dynamic Media Classic are immediately available on Secure Testing services.
-This functionality is true regardless of whether the assets are marked for publish on upload.
+This functionality applies regardless of whether the assets are marked for publishing on upload.

 Secure Testing services currently support the following asset types and functionalities: